-You are cordially invited to attend the 2016 Annual Meeting of Stockholders of ACADIA Pharmaceuticals Inc., a Delaware corporation ("ACADIA" or the "Company").
-The meeting will be held on June 10, 2016 at 8:00 a.m. local time at the offices of Cooley LLP, 4401 Eastgate Mall, San Diego, California 92121 for the following purposes:
+You are cordially invited to attend the 2017 Annual Meeting of Stockholders of ACADIA Pharmaceuticals Inc., a Delaware corporation ("ACADIA" or the "Company").
+The meeting will be held on June 13, 2017 at 8:00 a.m. local time at the San Diego Marriott Del Mar, 11966 El Camino Real, San Diego, California 92130 for the following purposes:

-- 1. To elect two Class III directors named herein to hold office until the Company's 2019 Annual Meeting of Stockholders. - 2.
-To approve an amendment to the Company's 2004 Employee Stock Purchase Plan to, among other things, increase the aggregate number of shares of common stock authorized for issuance under the plan by 400,000 shares. - 3.
-To approve an amendment to the Company's 2010 Equity Incentive Plan, as amended, to, among other things, increase the aggregate number of shares of common stock authorized for issuance under the plan by 3,000,000 shares. - 4.
-To approve, on an advisory basis, the compensation of the Company's named executive officers, as disclosed in this proxy statement. - 5.
-To ratify the selection of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2016. - 6.
+- 1. To elect two Class I directors named herein to hold office until the Company's 2020 Annual Meeting of Stockholders. - 2.
+To approve an amendment to the Company's 2010 Equity Incentive Plan, as amended, to, among other things, increase the aggregate number of shares of common stock authorized for issuance under the plan by 5,500,000 shares. - 3.
+To approve, on an advisory basis, the compensation of the Company's named executive officers, as disclosed in this proxy statement. - 4.
+To indicate, on an advisory basis, the preferred frequency of stockholder advisory votes on the compensation of the Company's named executive officers. - 5.
+To ratify the selection of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2017. - 6.
 To conduct any other business properly brought before the meeting.